Sep9

 Teaches no matter how spiritual we become or how knowledgeable we become, we will never have it all together.
 We will always fall short.

 Displays how gentle and patient our Lord is.
-Jesus doesn’t’ scold the disciples or give them a tongue lashing, telling them how arrogant, self-centered and knuckleheaded they were in worrying about rank and position in the Kingdom after He just old them He’s going to suffer and die on the cross.
+Jesus doesn’t’ scold the disciples or give them a tongue lashing, telling them how silly, arrogant, self-centered and knuckleheaded they were in worrying about rank and position in the Kingdom after He just old them He’s going to suffer and die on the cross.
 (17:22).

 -